To More Inquiry

 8. Vishu, Kerala

-There is one more ritual of Vishukkani that is an assortment of auspicious things that a person must first look at the first thing in the morning to mark a prosperous new year.
-Vishu Kani is a collection of numerous auspicious things like- fruits, grain, vegetables, Lamps, flowers, coconut, gold, mirror, Hindu holy books like- Ramayana or Bhagavatigita.
+There is one more ritual of Vishukkani which is an assortment of auspicious things that a person must first look at the first thing in the morning to mark a prosperous new year.
+Vishu Kani is a collection of numerous auspicious things like- fruits, grain, vegetables, Lamps, flowers, coconut, gold, mirrors, and Hindu holy books like- Ramayana or Bhagavatigita.
 Scripture reading from the Hindu holy book Ramayana is done after seeing the Vishukanni.
 Vishu festival is indeed one of the most celebrated festivals.

 Children just love to enjoy bursting crackers and lightening the candles to celebrate this auspicious festival.
 People are seen visiting the temple to worship with traditional Chandana or sandal paste that is applied on their forehead.
 There is a tradition of buying new clothes and this tradition is known as Puthukodi or Vishukodi.
 Two dishes are prepared during this festival are- Vishu Kanji and Vishu Katta.
 There is one more dish that is prepared- Thoram.